dataspecer/ds-wdoi/source/preprocessing/README.md

   - that is a value of a instance of property in any item, or
   - that is a value of a subclass of property in any item, or
   - that contains a subclass of statement
+- Note that inside property constraints can be invalid classes based on the definition of a class.
+- There can be also references to items that do not exists in the dump.
 - The two phases are separate because we do not know which entities are classes
 - The output files of the second phase contain reduced entities:
   - `sitelinks` are removed since there is no usage directly to the ontology